Skip to main content

 When you access the screen for writing a new post, on the right you will find some boxes with various options.

-What we will explore in this guide is the first, the one called "Publish".
+The one we will delve into in this guide is the first one, the one called “Publish”.

 You will also find three additional entries:

-• state: which allows you to see the current status of the post and change it, for example, from "Draft" to "Published".
-This feature is very useful, for example, if you want to change the status of an already published content, making it a draft again.
+• state: which allows you to see the current status of the post and change it, for example, from "Draft" to "Published."
+This feature is very useful, for example, if you want to change the status of already published content, making it a draft again.

-• Visibility: this option is used to determine if your content will be publicly visible, private (ie, visible only to you), or password protected (ie, visible only to those who have the access key you set).
+• Visibility: This option determines whether your content will be publicly visible, private (i.e., visible only to you), or password protected (i.e., visible only to those with the access key you set).

-• Publish: the third and last option is the one that interests us!
+• Publish: the third and final option is the one we are interested in!

-By default, this option is configured so that the content is published “Now”.
-By clicking “Edit”, you can though set a day and time to publish the post.
+By default, this option is configured so that the content is published "Immediately".
+By clicking "Edit", however, you can set a day and time to publish the post.

 box publishes wordpress

-When you click OK, you will see that the blue "Publish" button changes to "Schedules".
-At this point, your post is not yet scheduled; you will have to click on “Schedules” to have it queued and published on the day and time you set.
+When you click OK, you'll see the blue "Publish" button change to "Schedules."
+At this point, your post isn't scheduled yet; You will need to click on “Schedules” to have it queued and published on the day and time you set.

-That's all, this is the native functionality to schedule posts in advance in WordPress.
+That’s all, this is the native functionality for scheduling posts in advance in WordPress.

 Simple, right?